The big day’s finally arrived – time to pick up your new puppy.

 Puppy teeth are very sharp and, while nibbles aren’t usually a sign of aggression, puppies need to learn that biting or chewing people (or furniture) isn’t good behaviour.
 Consider the following advice from day one:

 Puppies are cute but respect their personal space and don’t play rough with them as this can encourage them to bite.

 Whatever you do, don’t shout at them.
 Dogs learn best when you are clear about the behaviour you DO want.

-Instead, make sure you redirect the biting with a toy and if your puppy bites your hand stop interacting with the pup briefly (turn away, no eye contact) so they learn boundaries.
+Instead, make sure you redirect the biting with a toy and if your puppy bites your hand, stop interacting with it briefly (turn away, no eye contact) so that it learns the importance of boundaries.

 Gradually adjust your puppy to being alone over the first few weeks.
 Start by leaving the room for a few moments in those early days and gradually increase the time away.

-Leave them with something to keep to them occupied, like a toy or some treats.
-The goal is to keep your dog’s brain cognitively engaged so it doesn’t process anxiety.
+Leave your puppy with something to keep it occupied, like a toy or some treats.
+The goal is to keep your pup’s brain cognitively engaged so it doesn’t process anxiety.

 Puppies need short bouts of activity and plenty of rest.